theproductindex/theproductindex.com/docs/competitive-market.md

 At times, some competitors might not be that obvious to find.
 They might be using different keywords or wording to market their product or have a weak brand presence.

-In any case, there are a few good techniques to find competitors:
+Here are a few techniques to find competitors:

-1. Search exactly how the customer would complain about her problem.
+* Search exactly how the customer would complain about her problem.
-2. Search on popular sites where people talk about their problems.
-These are Reddit, Quora, Twitter or Hacker News.
+* Search on popular sites where people talk about their problems.
+These are [Reddit](https://www.reddit.com/), [Quora](https://www.quora.com/), [Twitter](https://twitter.com/) or [Hacker News](https://news.ycombinator.com/).
-3. Search exact phrases of your one-line pitch.
+* Search exact phrases of your one-line pitch.
 Try multiple variations.

 ### Competitors Types